-The EM6622 has a built-in Liquid Crystal Display (LCD) driver.
+The EM6626 has a built-in Liquid Crystal Display (LCD) driver.
 A maximum of 128 Segments can be displayed using the 32 Segment driver outputs (SEG[32:1) in 4:1 multiplex ,96 Segments in the case of 3:1 multiplex, and the 4 back-planes (COM[4:1]).

 The LCD driver has its own voltage regulator (1.05 Volt) and voltage multiplier to generate the driver bias voltages VL1, VL2 and VL3 (VLCD).
 Using the metal1 mask the user can choose higher LCD reference voltages.
-Please check with EM Marin the possible values and their impact on power consumption.
+Please check with EM Microelectronic the possible values and their impact on power consumption.

 The special architecture of this LCD driver allows the user to freely specify the data and address for each individual Segment using the interconnect metal2 mask.
 It therefore adapts to every possible LCD display with a maximum of 128 independent segments.
-The LCD clock frequency is 256Hz.
-Thus the frame frequency is 256/8 Hz if 4:1 multiplex, or 256/6 if 3:1 multiplex.
+The LCD clock frequency is by default 256Hz.
+Other two possible options are 341Hz or 512Hz (refer to table 18.1.8).
+Thus the frame frequency is for instance 256/8 Hz if 4:1 multiplex, or 256/6 if 3:1 multiplex.

-Figure 35.
+Figure 34.
 LCD Architecture